RNA Dynamics and Interactions Revealed through Atomistic Simulations: RNA MOLECULES ARE NOT ALONE

 The most relevant monoatomic ions that interact with RNA are \ce{Mg^2+}, \ce{K+}, \ce{Na+} and \ce{Cl-}, although other species may be abundant in experimental buffers \cite{leontis_ions_2012}.
 Anions mostly interact indirectly through participation in the electric double layer that forms around the negatively charged RNA.

-Ab initio simulations are useful for determining geometric features of ion interaction to RNA \cite{kolev_sodium_2022}.
-These can help devising stereochemical criteria and exclusion zones for the critical assessment of ion placement in crystallographic and cryo-EM data, as well as refine classical force-field parameters.
-Site-specific binding to cations are more likely to occur with non-bridging backbone oxygen atoms, carbonyl oxygen and basic nitrogen atoms of the nucleobase (in particular N7 and O6 atoms on guanine, O4 on thymine and uracil, and O2 on cytosine) and to a lesser extent ribose oxygen \cite{cruz-leon_rna_2022}.
+Ab initio simulations are useful for determining geometric features of RNA--ion interactions \cite{kolev_sodium_2022}.
+These can help devising stereochemical criteria and exclusion zones for the critical assessment of ion placement in crystallographic and cryo-EM data, as well as refining classical force-field parameters.
+Site-specific binding to cations is more likely to occur with non-bridging backbone oxygen atoms, carbonyl oxygen and basic nitrogen atoms of the nucleobase (in particular N7 and O6 atoms on guanine, O4 on thymine and uracil, and O2 on cytosine) and to a lesser extent ribose oxygen \cite{cruz-leon_rna_2022}.
 The backbone follows a direct Hofmeister series, with inner-sphere binding affinity growing with cation charge density (\ce{K+}~<~\ce{Na+}~<~\ce{Mg^2+}) while the nucleobase sites follow a reversed Hofmeister series (\ce{K+}~>~\ce{Na+}~>~\ce{Mg^2+}) \cite{cruz-leon_hofmeister_2020}.

-Simulations have confirmed the role of both mono and divalent cations in modulating RNA catalytic mechanisms, through conformational stabilization, direct stabilization of the transition state or affecting the $\mathrm{p}K_\mathrm{a}$ of nearby groups \cite{ekesan_rna_2022, ahsan_emerging_2025}.
+Simulations have confirmed the role of both mono- and divalent cations in modulating RNA catalytic mechanisms, through conformational stabilization, direct stabilization of the transition state, or by affecting the $\mathrm{p}K_\mathrm{a}$ of nearby groups \cite{ekesan_rna_2022, ahsan_emerging_2025}.